Without further investigation

 Where once stood one house with a garden for vegetables, two or three new houses are build.

-Of course the reason is also money.
-These houses often belonged to elderly people.
+Of course, on of the reasons is money.
+These big properties often belonged to elderly people.
 Their children are selling most of the land to finance their own house and the senior citizen’s home.

 It is expensive to become old!

 In Tokyo, most of the land can be covered with the new house.
-The land, which must remain, is often turned into exterior with a place for the trash box and a place to park the car and bicycles.
-These are covered with concrete.
+The land, which must remain (40%), is often turned into exterior with a place for the trash box and a place to park the car and bicycles.
+These are often covered with concrete.

-The free space around the house, 60cm, is often covered with gravel.
+The free space around the house, 60 cm, is normally covered with gravel.

-On the weekends (if they even have two days off), they are sleeping and spending their time with hobbies or family, mostly somewhere in the city; playing golf, visiting an aquarium, a zoo, a playpark, going to the cinemas.
+On the weekends (if they even have two days off), they are sleeping and spending their time with hobbies or family, mostly somewhere in the city; playing golf, visiting an aquarium, a zoo, a play park, going to the cinemas.
 Or they are watching TV.
-Their favorite series they recorded during the week and watch in their free time.
+They record their favorite series and watch them in their free time.

-However, the property is not seen as a place to be during the free time.
-If they are staying there, it’s inside the house.
+However, the property is not seen as a place to be on the days off of work.
+If they are staying home, it will be inside the house.

-So people here tend to spend their energy and money into building a nice home. -Not a garden.
+So people here tend to spend their energy and money into building a nice house. -Not a garden.

 The time to enjoy the garden while it isn’t too cold is only from Mid April until the mosquito appear and from after they died until it becomes too cold, lets say Late November.